 CR: So, anyway, let’s talk ‘Star Trek’.
-Writing for such a well-establish franchise has to be a challenge, so what was your approach to keep things consistent for established fans?
+Writing for such a well-established franchise has to be a challenge, so what was your approach to keep things consistent for existing fans?

 Writing Unit #2: What a great question.
 It’s so great to be here, thank you for having us.
 Our primary approach was to remember that the show is set in space, so we made sure that there was at least one space ship in each episode.
 Sometimes, there were two, occasionally three space ships, but one space ship was the minimum, really.